Dr Andy Flack

 Previous research

-My doctoral research focused on the animal and environmental histories of Bristol Zoo Gardens from 1835 through to the early twenty-first century.
+My doctoral research and first suite of publications focused on the animal and environmental histories of Bristol Zoo Gardens from 1835 through to the early twenty-first century.
 This work represents the first extensive academic history of a provincial zoo, examining the vast array of human relationships with animals and their wild worlds in modernity.
 My work engaged with themes at the very forefront of animal, environmental, and imperial histories.
 In particular, I examined the human commodification of nature, its transformation into objects of science and spectacle, the creation of ‘almost-people’, animals in death (and dying), and human understandings of the world in an era of ecological impoverishment.
 Most significantly, I worked on the ways in which captve creatures might be said to have 'agency' in a context often perceived to be wholly oppressive.
 This work followed on from my earlier study of the phenomenon of celebrity beasts in Victorian culture, and human-nature conflict on the Australian frontier in the eighteenth and nineteenth centuries.

 Media: